Quentin Tarantino to be honoured at 2024 Academy Museum Gala

 The gala will be co-chaired by Dr Eric Esrailian, Salma Hayek Pinault, Nicole Kidman, Eva Longoria, and Tyler Perry.

-The last year's Academy Museum Gala ceremony boasts the presence of luminaries such as Meryl Streep, Michael B Jordan, Oprah Winfrey, and Sofia Coppola.
+The last year's Academy Museum Gala ceremony boasted the presence of luminaries such as Meryl Streep, Michael B Jordan, Oprah Winfrey, and Sofia Coppola.

 According to The Hollywood Reporter, last year's ceremony raised over $10 million (Dh36 million) in the process.